pbfrandsen/SPIN_workshop/genome_assembly.md

  If you'd like to learn more about running hifiasm, here's the [README file](https://github.com/chhylp123/hifiasm).

-Save the changes you made to the text file.
+Save the changes you made and exit your text file window.

 Now, you can run hifiasm to assemble your organism's genome: